 Adding Gold Leaf to DIY Coasters

-Now that you have applied your decoupage to your DIY coasters its time to add a little glam to the edges.
-Since the arrow pattern features a few metallic gold arrows I am adding metallic gold leaf paint to the coaster edges.
+Now that you have applied your decoupage to your DIY coasters it’s time to add a little glam to the sides of the coaster.
+Since the arrow pattern features a few metallic gold arrows I am adding metallic gold leaf paint to these wood slice coasters edge. .

 Using a small paintbrush carefully paint the sides of the DIY coasters.
-Because the wood is raw and unsealed the liquid gold leaf will absorb into the wood.
+Because the wood slices are raw and unsealed the liquid gold leaf will absorb into the wood.
+You also won’t notice any visible brush strokes because of this.

 Once dry, the gold leaf adds a gorgeous unique touch to your DIY wood coasters.